 You will need help from your doctor and your employer as you pursue compensation for lost wages.

 Insurance companies will try to deny your claim for lost wages by saying that you didn’t need to miss time at work.
 You’ll need to get proof that says otherwise.
 Meet with your doctor and explain that you need a statement in support of your claim.
 Your doctor will probably ask you a series of questions about your injury, level of pain, mobility, and your job duties.
 They’ll determine whether your injury would prevent you from doing your job for some time.

 Your doctor’s concerns and recommendations can be detailed in a formal statement for your case and/or your medical records.
 If a doctor suggests that you miss time at work, an insurance company will have a hard time denying you the money you deserve.

 Get Proof That You Missed Work

-You can only be compensated for the financial losses you’ve actually experienced as a result of your accident.
+You can only be compensated for the financial losses you’ve experienced as a result of your accident.
 If you didn’t miss work, you can’t recover money for lost wages.
-You will have to prove that you actually took time off from work to recover from your accident-related injuries.
+You will have to prove that you took time off from work to recover from your accident-related injuries.

 Documents that can serve as evidence in your claim include: